DINA-Web/dina-collections-data-model/tools/validate_schema/README.md

 # validate_schema.py

-**validate_schema.py** is a command-line utility for checking that the DINA Collections database schema comply with proposed changes that has been specified in the data dictionary of this repository.
+**validate_schema.py** is a command-line utility for checking that the DINA Collections database schema complies with the specifications in the data dictionary in this repository.

 The tool is written in Python 3 with dependencies on the third-party libraries [PyMySQL](https://pymysql.readthedocs.io/en/latest/index.html) and [pandas](http://pandas.pydata.org).
 The code conforms to the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide.

-The script makes the following checks:
+The script checks that:

-- that all tables exist
+- all tables exist
-- that all columns exist
+- all columns exist
-- that the referenced column is correct for each foreign key
+- the referenced column is correct for each foreign key
-- that datatype is correct for each column
+- datatype is correct for each column

 ## Installing required packages